ShanNatRichards/shannatrichards.github.io/_posts/2021-01-25-dynamicsql.md

 title:  "Dynamic SQL with sp_executesql"
 date:   2021-01-25 10:21:38 -0800
 categories: tsql, programmatic sql
 excerpt: "Dynamic SQL adds flexibility, modularity, and reusability to SQL coding by building SQL statements as strings sat runtime and then executing that string .
-Let's explore.'
+Let's explore."
 ---

 Dynamic SQL adds flexibility, modularity, and reusability to your SQL code by building SQL statements as strings at runtime and then executing that string.